PinotFile: 6.38 September 2, 2007

 have plenty of limestone.

-With cash infusion from his partners, his father and William Garrard Reed (a successful businessman),
+With the cash infusion from his partners, his father and William Garrard Reed (a successful businessman),

 on the hillsides further up the mountain.
 Jensen chose the name Calera, which is Spanish for lime kiln,